Angela-DAngelo/Semantic-Attacks/README.md

 Official implementation of **Semantic-Aware Generative Attacks (SAGA)**.

-> *Rethinking Robustness in Digital Watermarking: A Perceptual Identity-Based Framework*
+> *"Rethinking Robustness in Digital Watermarking: A Perceptual Identity-Based Framework)*
-> IMAVIS 2026 (submitted)
+> (submitted to IMAVIS 2026)
 >